Three main attacks, largely broken up.

 08:40–09:50 Hours: First Major Attack

 No. 303 (Polish) Squadron intercepted a bomber formation near Kenley but was caught at a disadvantage when Bf 109s from III./JG 27 dived on them from a superior altitude.
 The Polish squadron, vectored in mid-climb and exposed, suffered heavily: five Hurricanes were lost in the engagement.
 Among those downed were Squadron Leader Ronald Kellet, Major Zdzisław Krasnodębski, and Sgt.
-Karubin—all of whom survived but were wounded after bailing out.
+Karubin—all of whom survived but were wounded after baling out.
 Sgt.
 Rogowski was also forced down in a damaged aircraft.
 Flight Lieutenant Forbes managed to shoot down one Bf 109 and damage another before crash-landing himself, wounded by exposure to fuel fumes pouring into the cockpit.

 As the bomber formations pressed on, Thameshaven was again struck, though the attack was partially disrupted by Hurricanes of No. 73 Squadron.
 P/O H.W.
 Eliot was shot down during the interception and bailed out.
 The refinery, still smouldering from earlier attacks, was again targeted but sustained only limited additional damage.